smartdevicelink/sdl_evolution/proposals/NNNN-remote-control-baseline.md

 - The driver must exit current controlling application before using another application to control the same RC module.
 There is no indication of which application is currently control the RC module.
 Driver doesn't know which application to close.
 This makes application switching cumbersome.

-- It lacks the policy control on which application can access which RC resource.
+- It lacks the fine policy control on which application can access which RC module(s) and which control item(s) within each module.

 - RPC messages are not encrypted.
-Attackers may try to evesdrop and spoof wireless communication.
+Attackers may try to eavesdrop and spoof wireless communication.
+For example in a replay attack, attackers record and then replay the “electro magnetic waves”.

 - It can only subscribe to all radio or climate control data, cannot subscribe to individual item change notifications.